 Pecans also provide almost 50 percent of the daily value of thiamine, which plays a crucial role in carbohydrate and energy metabolism, she says.
-Thiamine deficiency has been linked to cardiometabolic issues.
+Thiamine deficiency to cardiometabolic issues.

 Previous research also suggests that adding pecans to your diet can increase concentration of gamma-tocopherol, a form of vitamin E, says Jarosh.

-Some studies have shown that increased levels of gamma-tocopherol are inversely associated with cardiovascular disease.
+Some studies have shown that increased levels of gamma-tocopherol are .

 Gamma-tocopherol is actually able to trap reaction oxygen species, preventing LDL cholesterol oxidation and inflammation, Jarosh notes.